 I can see how it fits, though.
 I grease my hair so it sits back smooth, and I’m kind of skinny – lean and strong, quick in my movements, wound tight and ready to strike.
 Women either want to touch me or run the other way.

 After work, Sally and I’d pick up a six-pack and we’d lie in bed and I’d flip through the channels, Sally ribbing me about not sticking to one station.
-We’d talk and make love till sunup, I’d wake all tucked up against her, comfortable.
-By the time I had to head down to Patrick and drive my bus, I was one love-struck fool, whistling in her kitchen, laughing at nothing.
+We’d talk and make love into the late hours, I’d wake all tucked up against her, comfortable.
+By the time I had to head down to Patrick and drive my bus, I was one love-struck fool, whistling in her kitchen, laughing at myself.
 I was beginning to think of Tallahassee as home.
 I saw myself getting married, moving in with Sally, working at Barney’s, and becoming the Daddy I never had to some children.
-For the last six years I’d listened to a steel door swing shut, lean against a concrete wall, and look out a mesh window at absolutely nothing.
+For the last six years I’d listened to a steel door swing shut, lean against a concrete wall, and look out a mesh window at nothing.

 After that week in heaven, Sally drove me to the station, and I had to keep looking out the side window so she couldn’t see my eyes.
 All my earthly belongings were stuffed in a duffel bag on her back seat.
 We got to the station, and I tossed the bag into a Trailways bus.
 Neither one of us was saying a word.
 Sally came over and we stood there with the bus engine roaring in our ears, giving each other little kisses, touching each other’s faces.
-I put my arms around that woman and for the life of me I could not be the first to let go.
+I put my arms around that woman and for the life of me I couldn’t let go.

 “Sally, what would you think of getting married?”
 I had to yell on account of the bus.